hoangsonww/Learning-Management-System-Fullstack/README.md

 6. **UI Issues**:
   - Check the Angular console for errors and warnings.
 Alternatively, you can try clearing the cache using `npm cache clean --force` and `npm install`.

+7. **Unable to Log In**:
+  - Because we are using default Django Auth and SQLite to optimize infrastructure costs, perhaps the user you are trying to log in with does not exist.
+Sometimes SQLite does not save the data after the server is restarted.
+  - Therefore, please try registering a new user and logging in with that user to bypass this issue.
+  - You can also try to create a new user using the Django admin panel or the `createsuperuser` command.
+  - Sorry for any inconvenience this may cause!
+I am planning to switch to Firebase Auth in the future to avoid this issue, but I will need to get some funding first since I have run out of free tier resources...

 ### Debugging Tips